+The west crossing of the Molonglo River is a hotspot where it all comes together.
 Many decisions need to be made around this strategic hotspot where Molonglo north and south meets Molonglo east and west, and the river is between.

-The planning for the John Gorton Drive Bridge has come out of the shadows – The funding promised at the ACT Election has been announced and the development application documents have been released.
-The construction costs will be about $177 million (June 2020 estimate).Continue reading “John Gorton Drive Bridge 2021 update”
+The planning for the John Gorton Drive Bridge has come out of the shadows.
+The funding promised at the ACT Election has been announced and the development application documents released.
+The construction costs will be about $177 million with an opening expected in 2025.

 The Molonglo Valley is currently under construction and the cycling infrastructure is poor.
 If we wait until a suburb is finished then the problem will be with us for decades.
 This is what is happening now in the Molonglo Valley estate development.

+Riding the western slopes of Mount Stromlo.
 A gravel ride from Denman Prospect shops, to Stromlo Forest and across its western slopes.
 The route winds its way over hills and across creeks, with uninterrupted views of the Murrumbidgee Valley and the Brindabella Range.
-The ride is 25.7km, a 500m rise, hilly, and with no locked gates.
+The ride is 25.7 km, a 500 m rise, hilly, and with no locked gates.
 A mountain bike is recommended.

+Views of Denman Prospect and the Molonglo Valley.
 Gravel ride through the forest to a hilltop for great views and down to the Molonglo River again.
 The route starts and ends at the Denman Prospect R10 bus stop.
-Find at the shops a cafe, supermarket, and toilets.
+Find at the shops a café, supermarket, and toilets.
 Ride in a clockwise direction for minimum gradients.
 Mountain bike recommended.
-Length 8km and 180m rise.
+Length 8 km and 180 m rise.
 Steep descent.
 The ride is very enjoyable.